deepset-ai/haystack-integrations/integrations/azure-cosmos-db.md

 ### Example pipelines

-Here is some example code of an end-to-end RAG app built on MongoDB Atlas: one indexing pipeline that embeds the documents, and a generative pipeline that can be used for question answering.
+Here is some example code of an end-to-end RAG app built on Azure Cosmos DB: one indexing pipeline that embeds the documents, and a generative pipeline that can be used for question answering.

 ```python